 We believe AIT is a valuable contribution to the social and industrial history of the UK.
 People are interested in other people and what they do and how.
 There is a huge appetite to study and understand these fascinating stories, both for educational value and personal fulfilment.

 AIT was founded by Roger Graham OBE, based on his belief in the importance of the above objectives.
 Roger features among our interviews, having founded, led, and advised many key companies in the industry.
 AIT is governed by the board of trustees, who are senior and authoritative participants in the field, chaired by John Carrington.
 John played a key role in the development of cellular communications in the UK and Europe.
 John also chairs the Woodbridge Tide Mill Charitable Trust and was a founder member of the Information Technologists Livery Company, where he was Master 2001 – 2.

-If you’d like to find out more or have any questions about the archive please get in touch below:
+If you’d like to find out more or have any questions about the archive please fill out the AIT Feedback Form: